Casey-Hofland/NamingAnalyzer/README.md

 ---

-**RENAME TO NamingValidator**

-It's just a better name for this package.

----

 **Found in Edit > Project Settings > Naming Analyzer**
 - Directory Wildcards (e.g. **/Prototype).
 - Drag & Drop on the Exclude from Naming Analyzers list.